 “Communications: When an assistant is writing an email on her executive’s behalf, acknowledge who you are communicating with and how you are communicating with them.
 If they are a high-level executive, you need to craft your message as such (and select your words carefully).”

-My intent in this blog was to bring you into the world of executives and share with you some of traits, behaviors and skills they view as valuable.
+My intent in this blog was to bring you into the world of executives and share with you some of the traits, behaviors, and skills they view as valuable.
 This is just a small snip-it of what I have heard.
 I hope you are curious to learn more about the skills you need to truly be successful in the administrative profession.